dwayn/pqueue/README.md

 will take ownership of the item, wrap it in an `Arc<T>` and use these references all throughout the implementation of the queue.
-Note that the queue generally will not need to clone an item that is added to the or popped off, but if you `PEEK` at the first item in the queue, it will clone that item to return it, and when calling `SCORE`, it will clone the item you pass in to use it to look it up in the item index.
+Note that the queue generally will not need to clone an item that is added to the or popped off, but if you `PEEK` at the first item in the queue, it will clone that item to return it, and when calling `SCORE`, it will clone the item you pass in to use it to find the item in the internal index.

-Included in this is a PQueue server and CLI interactive client implementation for a priority queue that just queues string identifiers with some score.
+Included in this repo is a PQueue server and CLI interactive client implementation for a priority queue that just queues string identifiers with some score.
 This implements all of the operations that can be done on a priority queue with a simple interface to serve as a straightforward example of how to use a `PQueue` (or if you just need a standalone priority queueing daemon for strings, you can just use these binaries as is).